mesosphere/dcos-perf-test-driver/docs/source/config/Example.rst

 Configuration Example
 =====================

-The following example demonstrates a full configuration example
+The following configuration example accompanies the :ref:`example` test case in the documentation.
+Refer to it for mroe details.

 ::